-Books with simple text or beginner reader books that interest an older reader are sometimes hard to find.
+Books with simple text that interest an older reader are sometimes hard to find.
 It's important to find these books and teach the reading skills an older reader is missing.

 Reading is a complicated process that requires a combination of skills and thinking to come together.
 Challenges in learning to read happen to children of all intelligence levels, all economic situations, and even to children with strong educational experiences.